Kieran-McGuinness/Sneaks/README.md

 Our Application features
 - an Express web server,
 - a PostgreSQL database instance,
-- and a React front-end
+- and a React front-end.

 ## Project Structure